 Adam Trendowicz and Ross Jeffery.
 Software Project Effort Estimation.
 Basel, Switzerland: Springer International Publishing, 2014, p.
 143.

-Picture from: The Scrum Patterns Group (Mark den Hollander).
+Picture credits: The Scrum Patterns Group (Mark den Hollander).